 Pills and Capsules

 CBD contained pills and capsules are used for systemic treatment of digestive problems and seizure ailments.
-The Food and Drug Administration recently approved Epidiolex, the only high-potency CBD drug for treating seizure problems.
+The Food and Drug Administration recently approved Epidiolex, the only high-potency cannabidiol drug for treating seizure problems.

 This one is not recommended due to the ongoing research about whether vaping CBD causes lung damage or not.
-Inhaling vaporized CBD, like e-cigs, is the quickest form to notice effects.
+Inhaling vaporized cannabidiol, like e-cigs, is the quickest form to notice effects.

 Advantages of Using CBD